 I’m also described as an enthusiast.
 I bring ideas, energy, dynamic drive to everything I do, to the point that sometimes people have to say STOP, I’m inspired enough now!
 Let me get some things done.

-We’re the parents of two amazing creatures, curly haired goddesses aged 14 and 19, who fascinate and entertain us equally.
+I am the co-parent of two amazing creatures, curly haired goddesses aged 16 and 21.

-I’m also big on tourism industry development, and community economic development with a social component.
+I’m also big on conservation (tanker bans, end to trophy hunting, protection of important wildlife and marine habitat, and community economic development with a social component.

 I’ve helped start organizations on the Coast and served on a number of boards and organizations.
-I currently sit as a Board member for Community Futures Sunshine Coast, where we are active in the aforementioned kind of economic work through character lending, equity financing, and various programs and services we deliver to our rural area.
-All of our tools to measure whether clients are a fit for our organization include social returns, which are often as important as financial returns.
+I previously sat as a Board member for Community Futures Sunshine Coast, an organization active in the aforementioned kind of economic work through character lending, equity financing, and various programs and services delivered to our rural area.
+All of the tools to measure whether clients are a fit for the organization include social returns, which are often as important as financial returns.

 I’m also very involved in the local tech network, SCTechHub.ca so if you need to connect with a different kind of geek, chances are I know them and can hook you up!

-I love foraging for edible mushrooms, hiking, kayaking, tormenting my dogs and children (I ask you, is that not what they are for?), helping my wife build out her 3D Mobile Printing Studio project, volunteering at the cold weather shelter and don’t-eat-alone dinners, shopping at thrift stores for vintage comic or early video game t-shirts, watching dystopian future flicks and falling in love with Scandinavian crime dramas, and scoring AMAZING shoes and sunglasses for my collections.
+I love foraging for edible mushrooms, hiking, kayaking, tormenting my dogs and children (I ask you, is that not what they are for?), shopping at thrift stores for vintage comic or early video game t-shirts, watching dystopian future flicks and falling in love with Scandinavian crime dramas, and scoring AMAZING shoes and sunglasses for my collections.
 So if you see size 8 1/2 or 9 Doc Martens, Converse or Fluevogs text me asap!

 Oh, and I am usually laughing my ass off and trying to crack everyone else up.
 My tombstone will probably say: “Thought I’d die laughing.”